Jump on It (Montrose album)

 Jump on It is the fourth studio album by American hard rock band Montrose.

-It is the second Montrose album to feature singer Bob James and keyboardist Jim Alcivar, and features bassist Randy Jo Hobbs on three songs.
-The remainder of the bass parts were supplied by Jim Alcivar via the keyboard and there was no bassist on the Jump on It tour.
+It is the second Montrose album to feature singer Bob James and keyboardist Jim Alcivar, and features bass guitarist Randy Jo Hobbs on three songs.
+The remainder of the bass parts were supplied by Jim Alcivar via the keyboard and there was no bass guitarist on the Jump on It tour.
 Jack Douglas produced the album.

 Jump on It was the band's third highest-charting release, reaching No. 118 on the Billboard 200 in October 1976.